tallygo/TallyGoAndroid/README.md

 # TallyGo Android SDK `BETA`

 The TallyGo Android SDK enables you to embed state-of-the-art real-time navigation into your Android app with virtually no development effort.
-It is currently targeted at the most recent SDK 26, with compatibility back to SDK 17 and is optimized for both phone and tablet.

 ---